Madalina-Nicolescu/Simon-Says/README.md

 ### Code architecture
 The project is divided into 11 headers, some of them corresponds to the hardware components, others keeping track of used variables.

+ - LCD.h
- - LCD.h - display the menus, different messages
+     - display the menus, different messages
-         - main functions: - updateMenu (calls the logic for every different submenu and then display the submenu)
+     - main functions:
+        - updateMenu (calls the logic for every different submenu and then display the submenu)
         - showMenu (depending on the menu you are in and the menu cursor, it displays a custom design)
         - fillMenu (fills the "options" array for the current menu)
+ - buzzer.h
- - buzzer.h - emitting sounds in different moments of the game and scrolling through menus
+     - emitting sounds in different moments of the game and scrolling through menus
-            - main functions: - wrongSoundEffect (emits the sound effect for failure)
+     - main functions:
+        - wrongSoundEffect (emits the sound effect for failure)
         - buzz (gets an index and a song number and emits the corresponding song's note)
+ - eepr.h
- - eepr.h - saving variables in eeprom
+     - saving variables in eeprom
-          - main functions: - readIntFromEEPROM
+     - main functions:
+        - readIntFromEEPROM
        - writeIntToEEPROM
        - readStringFromEEPROM
        - writeStringToEEPROM
        - saveScore
+ - joystick.h
- - joystick.h - navigating through menus, used for input in the game
+    - navigating through menus, used for input in the game
-              - main functions: - readSWState
+    - main functions:
+      - readSWState
       - yMoveJoystick
       - xMoveJoystick
+ - matrix.h
- - matrix.h - showing animations and displaying the game
+    - showing animations and displaying the game
+ - photoRes.h
- - photoRes.h - adjusting contrast and brightness depending on the environment
+    - adjusting contrast and brightness depending on the environment
-              - main functions: - photoResistorAdjust
+    - main functions:
+      - photoResistorAdjust

+ - constants.h
- - constants.h- all the constants used
+    - all the constants used
+ - customChars.h
- - customChars.h - all the custom characters created
+    - all the custom characters created
+ - globals.h
- - globals.h - global variables
+    - global variables
+ - notes.h
- - notes.h - tones used by the buzzer
+    - tones used by the buzzer

+ - game.h
- - game.h - the game logic
+      - the game logic
-          - main functions: - addMove (adds a move to the sequence)
+      - main functions:
+        - addMove (adds a move to the sequence)
         - decreaseLives
         - decreaseTime
         - startGame (the game flow)
         - newRound (resets the time and shows again the sequence)

 ### Hardware components